Curse of the Colonel: 18-year losing streak

 After their success in the 1985 series, the Hanshin Tigers began an 18-year losing streak placing last or next-to-last in the league.
-Brief rallies in 1992 and 1999 brought hope to fans, but they were soon followed with defeat.

-During this time attempts were made to recover the statue, including sending divers down and dredging the river, but they all failed.
-Fans apologized to the store manager, but the statue remained in the canal and the Tigers "cursed".
+Brief rallies in 1992 and 1999 brought hope to fans, but they were followed with defeat.
+Numerous attempts to recover the statue failed, including the use of divers and dredging.
+Fans apologized to the store manager.

 2002 World Cup

 Although the leap into Dōtonbori canal and the Curse of the Colonel is usually associated only with a Hanshin Tigers victory, in 2002, when Japan beat Tunisia in the World Cup, some 500 fans jumped into the canal as a celebration, in spite of heavy police security.

-In addition, a Colonel Sanders statue was taken from the storefront of a KFC in nearby Kobe and its hands were cut off, supposedly in imitation of Sharia law.
+A Colonel Sanders statue was taken from the storefront of a KFC in Kobe and its hands were cut off, supposedly in imitation of Sharia law.

 2003 Central League

 In 2003, the Tigers had an unexpectedly strong season.
 Their chief rivals, the Yomiuri Giants, lost their star player Hideki Matsui to the New York Yankees, while the Tigers saw the return of pitcher Hideki Irabu back to NPB after playing with the Texas Rangers.
 The Tigers won the Central League to qualify for the Japan Series, and many newspapers speculated that the Curse of the Colonel had finally been broken.
-The Tigers lost the Japan Series, this time to the Fukuoka Daiei Hawks, so the curse is presumably intact.
+However, the Tigers lost the Japan Series to the Fukuoka Daiei Hawks, so the curse remained intact.

 Fans were enthusiastic about winning the Central League, and repeated the celebratory leap into Dōtonbori Canal.
 However, instead of the individual leapers representing the players, over 5,300 fans plunged into the canal.

 Many KFC outlets in Kobe and Osaka moved their Colonel Sanders statues inside until the series was over to protect them from rabid Tigers fans.
 The replacement Colonel Sanders statue in the Dōtonbori KFC branch was bolted down to prevent a repeat of the incident.

 Death in the canal

-For 24-year-old Hanshin Tigers fan Masaya Shitababa, the 2003 celebration was a tragedy.
-He drowned in the canal, with all reports being that he had been shoved in by the revelers.
+24-year-old Hanshin Tigers fan Masaya Shitababa drowned in the canal during the 2003 celebration, with all reports being that he had been shoved in by the revelers.
 To prevent future incidents, the Osaka city council ordered the construction of a new Ebisubashi bridge beginning in 2004, which will make it more difficult for fans to take the celebratory leap should the Curse of the Colonel be broken and the Tigers win again.